MaayanLab/DRC-Portals/drc-portals/app/info/documentation/markdown/C2M2-tutorial.md

+## Datapackage Submission

+As an optional but recommended step before submitting your data package, you may validate your pipeline using either the `c2m2-frictionless` Python package (see [Resources](#resources)) or by following the steps below, from the [CFDE-CC Documentation Wiki Quickstart](https://github.com/nih-cfde/published-documentation/wiki/Quickstart#optional-frictionless):

+> Our submission system runs the frictionless validator on our servers as part of the submission process.
+You do not need to install or run frictionless to use our tool, however if you would like to use the validator locally, you can install it using these commands:
+`pip install frictionless`
+If that command fails try:
+`pip install frictionless-py`
+Once it's installed, run it by doing:
+`frictionless validate PATH/TO/JSON_FILE_IN_DIRECTORY`
+This command takes several minutes to run, and dumps the results into your terminal by default.
+To make a nicer file to review do:
+`frictionless validate PATH/TO/JSON_FILE_IN_DIRECTORY > report.txt`

+Currently, the CFDE Workbench Data Portal accepts complete datapackage submissions in ZIP file format (*.zip).

+For specific instructions on using the submission system, see the [Contribution Guide](https://data.cfde.cloud/submit).

+To submit a datapackage, navigate to the [Submission System](https://data.cfde.cloud/submit/form).

 ## Tutorial
 For the April 2022 CFDE Cross-Pollination meeting, the LINCS DCC demonstrated a Jupyter Notebook tutorial on building the `file`, `biosample`, and `subject` tables for LINCS L1000 signature data.
 The code and files can be found at the following link: